mzsolt68/greenfox-orientation-exam/java.md

 ### What is the difference between primary key and foreign key in database?

-### What kind of HTTP methods do you know and what are they used for? (write 4 example)
+### What is the difference between unit and integration testing?